j-u-p-iter/regexp-parser/PLAN.md

 2. Build bundler from scratch.
 3. Build parser from scratch.
 4. Learn linux.
 This is the basis of everything else.
-5. Stick to this plan: https://github.com/j-u-p-iter/coding-interview-university
+5. Stick to this plan: https://github.com/j-u-p-iter/coding-interview-university.
+6. Build Flash Cards application for both - desktop and mobile devices.

 Allways start with simple and don't add a lot of details at the same time during development and studying.